hpi-swa-teaching/UiDesigner/README.md

 and left off the following User Stories (Issues) started, but unfinished: #53 and #57

 If you want to complete these, you will find more information on the respective issue.

+Do not get irritated from the fact that Travis shows our build as failing.
+It has severe problems executing our tests and our priorities were different from fixing Travis.
+Locally, all our tests pass ;)